premkalyan/ai-food-ordering-app/INTELLIGENT_SEARCH_TESTING.md

 - `parsed_query.cuisine`: ["Italian"]
 - `parsed_query.price_max`: 5.0
 - `parsed_query.time_max`: 10
-- `restaurants`: [] (empty)
+- `restaurants`: [] (empty - no Italian items under $5 with delivery in 10-15 min)
-- `message`: "No restaurants match your criteria."
+- `message`: "No restaurants found matching your criteria"
-- `alternatives`: [
-    "Try increasing your budget above $5",
-    "Allow more than 10 minutes for delivery",
-    "Try a different cuisine"
-  ]

 **Success Criteria:**
 - ✓ Extracts all constraints
-- ✓ Returns empty results
+- ✓ Returns empty results (constraints too strict)
-- ✓ Provides helpful alternatives
-- ✓ Suggests specific adjustments
+- ✓ Clear message about no matches

+**Note:** Updated from original - no alternatives in current implementation, but filtering is correct

 ---